UCSBCarpentry/2022-01-04-ucsb-python/_episodes/09-scraping-html.md

 >
 {: .challenge}

-To update the dataframe, we use '.loc[]' to pull rows containing the "millions" string, and replace those with the new values we want to use for the dataframe.
+To update the dataframe, we use `.loc[]` to pull rows containing the "millions" string, and replace those with the new values we want to use for the dataframe.
 Are we done?

 ~~~
 df.loc[df.AMOUNT.str.contains("million"), "AMOUNT"] = revised_subset